berachain/docs/apps/core/content/developers/guides/deploy-contract-using-nextjs-walletconnect.md

 ```

 :::tip
-**ByteCode:** If you're curious aboutt the bytecode, it's the compiled bytecode from the [Create HelloWorld Contract](/developers/guides/create-helloworld-contract-using-hardhat).
+**ByteCode:** If you're curious about the bytecode, it's the compiled bytecode from the [Create HelloWorld Contract](/developers/guides/create-helloworld-contract-using-hardhat).
 :::

 **File:** `./components/Deploy.tsx`